caesiumtea/entropically-nc/src/tuts/freezeframe.md

   - Update: Well, it _seemingly_ worked when testing locally, but did not work anymore once uploaded to Neocities 🙃
 - One weird thing that MIGHT actually make a difference is what order the tags appear in your `<head>`!
 For instance, if you had two CSS files linked in your `<head>` in this order: `<link rel="stylesheet" href="styles1.css"><link rel="stylesheet" href="styles2.css">` ...then if there were any conflicts between `styles1.css` and `styles2.css`, `styles2.css` would win and override the "earlier" file.
 So, I'm not _sure_ if the same thing applies to the order of CSS links and JS script tags... but it's possible that you need to make sure to load in your own CSS _below_ the `<script>` that links to the freezeframe.js URL in order for your styles to override freezeframe's defaults.
   - I wonder if my problem with not being able to override the margins from being set to 0 was ultimately a matter of the file loading order...
 But unfortunately for me, my site is built with [Astro](https://astro.build/), which has its own way of processing CSS.
 My HTML files don't even _have_ a link tag, so I can't just bump it down lower in the head. :/
+  - UPDATE: **I think the tag order is the answer.** I added an [extra CSS file](https://github.com/caesiumtea/entropically-nc/blob/main/public/ff.css) that bypasses Astro's bundling, which contains just the couple styles that were needed to override the freezeframe defaults, and I placed its link tag below the freezeframe script tag.
+And I *think* my overrides are actually taking now!

 ## saving user preferences with localStorage